bclinchuck/beat/README.md

 # Beat - Heart Rate Music Sync
 March to the beat of your own drum.

-A React application that queues music from Spotify based on your real-time heart rate (BPM).
+A React application that queues music from Spotify based on your desrired workout's heart rate zone (BPM).

 ## Features
 - Real-time heart rate monitoring